 Sacajawea: the Native Taken Captive

 Sacajawea had no choice except the choice of demeanor, habit and attitude toward her lot as translator, navigator, child bride, hostage.
+Implicit, never acknowledged is the role that she–with her child–acquired as the conscience of the group.

 Sacajawea: A Greater Community Person